ivankovnatsky/nixos-config/hosts/Ivans-MacBook-Air/README.md

 Initially you would have to run: `darwin-rebuild switch` that would read ~/.nixpkgs/darwin-configuration.nix

-Enable nixFlakes, then: `darwin-rebuild --flake .`
+Enable nixFlakes, then: `darwin-rebuild switch --flake .`

 If nix installer can't create a `/nix` mountpoint by itself, create it manually: